phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Is there any unnecessary coupling? (e.g., by passing large objects to constructors, or exposing unnecessary properties/functions)
 - [ ] Is there too much unnecessary decoupling? (e.g. by passing all of the properties of an object independently instead of passing the object itself)?
 - [ ] Are the source files reasonable in size?
 Scrutinize large files with too many responsibilities - can responsibilities be broken into smaller delegates?
 - [ ] Are any significant chunks of code duplicated?
-This will be checked manually as well as with https://github.com/danielstjules/jsinspect
+This will be checked manually as well as with https://github.com/danielstjules/jsinspect or `grunt find-duplicates`
 - [ ] Is there anything that should be generalized and migrated to common code?
 - [ ] Are there any TODO or FIXME comments in the code?
 They should be addressed or promoted to GitHub issues.
 - [ ] Does the implementation rely on any specific constant values that are likely to change in the future?
 Identify constants that might be changed in the future.
 (Use your judgement about which constants are likely candidates.)